-SECT.
-1. WHEREAS it has been found, by experience, that sundry amendments and alterations are necessary in the act, entitled "An Act to prevent the exportation of bread and flour not merchantable, and for repealing, at a certain time, all the laws heretofore made for that purpose.
+(Section I, P. L.) Whereas it has been found, by experience, that sundry amendments and alterations are necessary in the act, entitled "An act to prevent the exportation of bread and flour not merchantable, and for repealing, at a certain time, all the laws heretofore made for that purpose."
+2

-Sect.
-11. Be it therefore enacted, and it is hereby enacted by the Representatives of the Freemen of the commonwealth of Pennsylvania, in General Assembly met, and by the authority of the same, That when any flour shall be offered for sale, which shall on trial remaity on (agreeable to the form mentioned and directed in the aforesaid act) persons of the persons o be found packed in casks made of unseasoned materials, every person for sale, packed in so offering the same for sale shall be adjudged to pay into the hands unseasoned of the inspector, for each and every such cask so found, the sum of casks, &c. two shillings; and the owner of such flour shall have his remedy against the miller, or cooper who has furnished the cask, for the damages which he may sustain.
+[Section I. (Section II, P. L.) Be it therefore enacted and it is hereby enacted by the Representatives of the Freemen of the Commonwealth of Pennsylvania in General Assembly met, and by the authority of the same, That when any flour shall be offered for sale which shall, on trial (agreeable to the form mentioned and directed in the aforesaid act), be found packed in casks made of unseasoned materials, every person so offering the same for sale shall be adjudged to pay into the hands of the inspector, for each and every such cask so found, the sum of two shillings; and the owner of such flour shall have his remedy against the miller or cooper who has furnished the cask, for the damages which he may sustain.

-SECT.
-111. And whereas the penalty of five shillings per day on bolters, millers and bakers, for not entering their respective brands with the Clerk of the Quarter Sessions in the counties where they reside, is considered as exorbitant and severe: Be it therefore enacted by the authority aforesaid, That the said penalty shall be thirty shillings for every such neglect, to be recovered as a debt under forty shillings, by any person that will sue for the same, on proof made their respect that the said bolter, miller or baker has exercised his said employment in manufacturing flour or bread for exportation, for one month, without having made such entry.
+(Section III, P. L.) And whereas the penalty of five shillings per day on bolters, millers and bakers, for not entering their respective brands with the clerk of the quarter sessions in the counties where they reside, is considered as exorbitant and severe:

+[Section II.]
+Be it therefore enacted by the authority aforesaid, That the said penalty shall be thirty shillings for every such neglect, to be recovered as a debt under forty shillings, by any person that will sue for the same, on proof made that the said bolter, miller or baker has exercised his [said] employment in manufacturing flour or bread for exportation, for one month, without having made such entry.